intelie/gitbook-drilling/collector/protocols/modbus.md

 **Modbus** is a serial communication protocol developed by the Modicon corporation (now Schneider Electric) in 1979

-It is an open communication prototocol to interconnect electronic devices such as:
+It is an open communication protocol to interconnect electronic devices such as:

 1 - PLC's (programmable logic controllers)